Center for International Water and Sustainability

 Because CIWAS is uniquely situated –a center with deep WASH knowledge located at an environmental research institute– the Center is able to align a broad range of multidisciplinary talent for capacity-building projects and research.
 Through CIWAS’ work, DRI achieves its broader science for humanity mission of “increasing scientific knowledge and understanding of the earth’s environment, promoting preservation of diverse ecosystems, advancing responsible resource management, and improving human health and welfare.”

-Globally, 663 million (1 in 9 people) still lack access to safe water and 2.3 billion live without access to improved sanitation, with 159 million people are still collecting drinking water directly from surface water sources (WHO/UNICEF Joint Monitoring Programme 2017).
+Globally, 2 billion people still lack access to safe water and 3.6 billion live without access to improved sanitation, with 122 million people still collecting drinking water directly from surface water sources (WHO/UNICEF Joint Monitoring Programme 2021).
 Each day, nearly 1,000 children die due to preventable water and sanitation-related diseases, according to the United Nations Development Programme (UNDP) in a report released in August 2018.
 By 2030 the Sustainable Development Goal (SDG) 6 would achieve universal and equitable access to safe and affordable drinking water with adequate and equitable sanitation and hygiene for all, end open defecation, pay special attention to the needs of women and girls, and those in vulnerable situations.

 The overall vision of CIWAS is to grow DRI’s capacity to provide both information and technical capacity to government, non-governmental organizations (NGOs) and funders working to identify and solve problems related to human health and management of environmental resources, especially water.
 Offering efficient and sustainable WASH and environmental solutions can be accomplished through the effective use of technology, using the latest methods and equipment, raising public awareness of WASH issues, and the transfer of knowledge and information through professional development training and capacity building.